Skip to content

 Run it with sensible defaults

 Using on-trip daily budget of 35, trip length of 180, flights of 800, traveller's insurance of 400, the calculation works out to 8,000.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — On-Trip Daily Budget, Trip Length, Flights (Round Trip), Traveller's Insurance, and Gear and Kit — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works